KwanWaiPang/Awesome-Legged-Robot-Localization-and-Mapping/README.md

   </h1>
 </p>

-This repository contains a curated list of resources addressing Humanoid Robot Localization and Mapping
+This repository contains a curated list of resources addressing the SLAM methods sepcially designed for humanoid /legged robot

 If you find some ignored papers, **feel free to [*create pull requests*](https://github.com/KwanWaiPang/Awesome-Transformer-based-SLAM/blob/pdf/How-to-PR.md), or [*open issues*](https://github.com/KwanWaiPang/Humanoid-Robot-Localization-and-Mapping/issues/new)**.